-Your video is then analysed and a report consisting of your video as reference plus screenshots with the lines of distortion of your gait are illustrated along with useful comments and observations about your running patterns.
+Your video is then analysed and a report consisting of your video as reference plus screenshots with the lines of distortion of your gait are illustrated along with useful comments and observations about your running or walking patterns.

 An example of a simple report: